-Printworks makes paper from 100% recycled post-consumer waste that comes from beverage and food containers and is certified by FSC and is also chlorine-free.
-Most recycled papers are made with only 30% recycled fiber, this paper is 100% recycled content and it's around the same price.
+Printworks makes paper from 100% recycled post-consumer waste from beverage and food containers, is certified by FSC, and is also chlorine-free.
+Most recycled papers are made with only 30% recycled fiber; this paper is 100% recycled content and is around the same price.
 So choosing this paper is a no-brainer!

 Staples also carries 100% recycled paper products.
 This paper is FSC certified and made with 100% post-consumer recycled content, which is fantastic.
 The higher the post-consumer content the better!

 If you have an artist in your family, recycled drawing paper is the way to go.
 These are natural unbleached paper made from recycled materials AND it's fully recyclable!

 Notebooks & Notepads

 For sustainable notepads and notebooks, you have a few to choose from:

 Michael Roger Inc. makes notebooks called Decomposition books.
 They are made with 100% post-consumer recycled paper and are fully compostable.
 These are pretty.
 You can choose from an assortment of beautiful nature-inspired covers.
 They are made in the USA with soy ink.
 This company is the OG of paper products, having been in the industry for over 70 years!